 - Marketing Consulting and Local SEO/PPC (less of this now)

-- Selling info products and software + affiliate marketing (mostly this now)
+- Selling info products and software, and some affiliate marketing when I feel like it

 *If you're new to IM, I recommend starting with #1 or #2 first, as those are the easiest ways to start.
 I personally started with #1, then started doing #2 at the same time.*